Ensembl/homebrew-moonshine/README.md

 # The Moonshine Archive

-All moonshine formulas expect an environment variable called `ENSEMBL_MOONSHINE_ARCHIVES` be made available where all dependencies are held.
+All moonshine formulas expect an environment variable called `ENSEMBL_MOONSHINE_ARCHIVE` be made available where all dependencies are held.